joeygeofrey/IAC-Vagrant-Project-1/README.md

-# IAC-Vagrant-Project-1
+# IAC Automate Static Website Deployment using Vagrant

-Automate the deployment of a static website using a Vagrantfile
+Automate the deployment of a static website using a Vagrantfile.

+## Project Scope

+Deploy a static website locally using Vagrant automation.